rzhang-launchpad/rzhang-launchpad/README.md

 I'd show them a screenshot, and they'd immediately be like *"Oh, that must be XYZ not doing ABC..."*

-So, I thought, *Hey, if I'm here, I might as well learn some basic coding so I can better identify issues and understand what's going on.*
+I thought, *Hey, if I'm here, why don't I learn some basic coding so I can better identify issues and understand what's going on?*

-So here I am.
+So... here I am.